Taiwan’s vigorous push back on COVID-19 is being called a coronavirus success story.

 “China doesn’t allow Taiwan into the WHO, and that’s really stupid,” Stanton continued.
 “Because Taiwan is one of the main countries in the world that has expertise on international health issues.

-As Wired noted, “Taiwan’s commitment to transparency has also been critical.
+noted, “Taiwan’s commitment to transparency has also been critical.
 In Taiwan, the government has gone to great lengths to keep citizens well informed on every aspect of the outbreak, including daily press conferences and an active presence on social media.
 Just one example: On March 15, Vice President Chen posted a lengthy analysis of international coronavirus ‘incidence and mortality rates’ on Facebook that racked up 19,000 likes and 3,000 shares in just two days.”

 There is immense solidarity standing behind the island nation, as Wang Cheng-hua, a professor of art history at Princeton, was quoted saying, “Do not forget that Taiwan has been under China’s threat constantly, which has raised social consciousness about collective action.
 When the collective will supports government, then all of the strict measures implemented by the government make sense.”